tomsteele/shellsquid/README.md

 For HTTP(S), a common way of configuring payload routing is to register a single domain with a wildcard DNS record, and then use subdomains to route payloads.

-For DNS payloads, a domain can be registered and a authoritative DNS server setup.
+For DNS payloads, a domain can be registered and a authoritative DNS server setup, using the shellsquid host IP.
 You can then use multiple subdomains to route to different internal handlers. [dnscat2](https://github.com/iagox86/dnscat2) was the payload used for testing, consult it's documentation for more information on configuring authoritative DNS.

 ### Download
 Binary packages for every supported operating system are availble [here](https://github.com/tomsteele/shellsquid/releases/latest).